View All Posts

 - A downtown that feels empty or dormant until dinner

-- Activity that only appears on weekends
+- Activity that appears mainly on weekends

 - Retail that looks staged rather than lived-in